eagleLiu82/diffTableTool/README_en.md

-# Database Table Comparison Tool
+# Database Table Diff Tool

-A powerful tool for comparing data differences between two tables in a database, supporting SQLite, MySQL, PostgreSQL, Oracle, and MSSQL.
+A tool for comparing data differences between two tables in a database, supporting SQLite, MySQL, PostgreSQL, Oracle, and MSSQL.

 ## Features

-- Multi-database support: SQLite, MySQL, PostgreSQL, Oracle, MSSQL
+- Supports multiple databases: SQLite, MySQL, PostgreSQL, Oracle, MSSQL
-- Field specification or exclusion for comparison
+- Can specify fields to compare or exclude specific fields
-- WHERE condition filtering
+- Supports adding WHERE conditions for filtering
+- Supports setting WHERE conditions for each table separately
 - Intelligent handling of table structure differences
 - Detailed difference reports
-- Automatic handling of query ordering issues to ensure result consistency
+- Automatic handling of query order issues to ensure result consistency
-- CSV format detailed difference reports
+- Generate detailed difference reports in CSV format
-- Cross-database comparison support (e.g., SQLite vs MySQL, MySQL vs PostgreSQL, Oracle vs MSSQL, etc.)
+- Supports cross-database type comparison (e.g. SQLite with MySQL, MySQL with PostgreSQL, Oracle with MSSQL, etc.)
-- Backward compatibility: by default, source and target databases are the same
+- Backward compatible: source and target databases are the same by default
-- Field mismatch detection with comparison stopping when source and target table fields don't match
+- When the source and target table fields are inconsistent, display the differences and stop the comparison
-- Both Graphical User Interface (GUI) and Command Line Interface (CLI) support
+- Supports graphical user interface (GUI) and command line interface (CLI)
 - GUI defaults to PostgreSQL database type
-- In GUI, source database configuration automatically syncs to target database configuration (unless manually modified)
+- In GUI, source database configuration is automatically synchronized to target database configuration (unless target configuration is manually modified)

 ## Installation